Walker adaptation for Christian

 Challenge

-The proposed challenge is to adapt one of his two walkers to transform the circular motion of the wheels into linear movement of the handles and oscillatory motion of the arms, while maintaining stability.
+The project aims to adapt one of his two walkers to convert the circular movement of the wheels into linear movement of the handles and oscillatory movement of the arms, all while ensuring stability.

-In short: to integrate one of his walkers into a natural walking kinetic pattern.
+In summary, the goal is to help one of his walkers restore a normal walking kinetic pattern.